Caroline of Brunswick: Legacy

 In 1822, the publishers of the newspaper John Bull were found guilty over a series of libels published in the Queen's lifetime, including one that alluded to her as "a shameless woman".
 It was alleged the libels had embittered the Queen and shortened her life.

-The story of Caroline's marriage to George and her battle to be recognised as queen served as the basis for the 1996 BBC docudrama A Royal Scandal with Susan Lynch as Caroline and Richard E. Grant as George IV.
+Caroline was the subject of Richard Condon's 1977 novel The Abandoned Woman.
+The story of the royal marriage and Caroline's battle to be recognised as queen served as the basis for the 1996 BBC docudrama A Royal Scandal with Susan Lynch as Caroline and Richard E. Grant as George IV.
 The 2008 radio play The People's Princess, with Alex Jennings as George IV and Rebecca Saire as Caroline, drew parallels with the marriage and divorce of Charles, Prince of Wales (later Charles III), and Diana, Princess of Wales.
-Caroline is the subject of Richard Condon's 1977 novel The Abandoned Woman.

 Arms

 The royal coat of arms of the United Kingdom are impaled with her father's arms as Duke of Brunswick.
 The arms were Quarterly of twelve, 1st, Or, a semé of hearts Gules, a lion rampant Azure (Lüneburg); 2nd, Gules, two lions passant guardant Or (Brunswick); 3rd, Azure, a lion rampant Argent crowned Or (Eberstein); 4th, Gules a lion rampant Or, within a border componé Argent and Azure (Homburg); 5th, Or, a lion rampant Gules crowned Azure (Diepholz); 6th, Gules, a lion rampant Or (Lauterberg); 7th, Per fess, in chief Or, two bears' paws erect Sable (Hoya), in the base a gyronny, Argent and Azure (Old Bruckhausen); 8th, Azure, an eagle displayed Argent, langued, beaked and membered Gules (Diepholz eagle); 9th, Chequy Argent and Gules (Hohnstein); 10th, Argent, a stag's attire in bend Gules (Regenstein); 11th, Argent, a stag trippant Sable (Klettenberg); 12th, Argent, a stag's attire in bend sinister Sable (Blankenburg).

 As Princess of Wales she used the arms of her husband (the royal arms with a label of three points Argent) impaled with those of her father, the whole surmounted by a coronet of the heir apparent.